The Go-Ahead Group PLC is committed to protecting and respecting your privacy. For the purposes of this Privacy Notice, the data controller is:

 The Information Commissioner is our regulator for data protection matters.

-- How long we keep and how we keep personal data secure
+How long we keep and how we keep personal data secure; and

 How and why we use Personal Data

-Govia Limited (“we”, “us” and “our”) is the parent company to Govia Thameslink Railway Limited and London and South Eastern Railway Limited and a subsidiary of The Go-Ahead Group plc. (collectively, the “Group” and each member of the Group, an “Operating Company”) and provides shared information technology and administrative services to them (the “support services”).
+The Go-Ahead Group plc (“we”, “us” and “our”) is the parent company to a number of train and bus public transport operations in the UK and overseas (collectively, the “Group” and each member of the Group, an “Operating Company”) and provides shared information technology and administrative services to them (the “support services”).

 Controllers choose how and why data are collected and used whereas processors are involved in processing such data on behalf of the controller.
 The Operating Company, which collected the personal data, remains the controller of the personal data.
-Group is generally the data processor.
+We are generally the data processor.

 In limited circumstances, we and the Operating Company may be “joint controllers” of these personal data.
 Where two or more controllers determine the processes and means of processing of those personal data, they are known as joint controllers and the sections below set out your legal rights and how and why the personal data are used by us when we act as data controller.

-We also receive personal data where people contact us directly and when we respond to enquiries or provide information about Govia Limited.
+We also receive personal data where people contact us directly and when we respond to enquiries or provide information about the Group.

 Sharing or disclosure of your information

-- To protect our legitimate business interests, and exercise our legal rights, for example, for fraud prevention or revenue protection
+to protect our legitimate business interests, and exercise our legal rights, for example, for fraud prevention or revenue protection; and

 How long we keep and how we keep your personal data secure